Radha Vallabha Sampradaya: Lineage of Radha Vallabha Sampradaya

-The Shri Radha Vallabh Temple in Vrindavan, Mathura is a famous temple in Radha Vallabha Sampradaya.
-This temple is among the most famous 7 temples of Thakur of Vrindavan including Radha Vallabha, Govinda, Banke Bihari and four others.
-In this temple, there is no idol of Shri Radha, but a 'Gādī Sevā' is placed next to Krishna to signify her presence.
+The Radha Vallabh Temple, Vrindavan, is a famous temple among the sect.
+In this temple, there is no idol of Shri Radha, but a 'Gādī Sevā' (throne) is placed next to Krishna to signify her presence.
+Beck notes that the throne serves as a symbolic surrogate for Radha, who is considered beyond physical representation in this tradition and reflects her supreme status.